 The Government-Wide Financial Statements present the financial picture of the District from the economic resources measurement focus using the accrual basis of accounting.
-They present governmental activities and business-type activities separately.
-These statements include all assets of the District (including capital assets), as well as all liabilities (including long-term liabilities).
+They present governmental activities.
+These statements include all assets of the District (including capital assets), deferred outflows of resources, as well as all liabilities (including long-term liabilities) and deferred inflows of resources.
 Additionally, certain eliminations have occurred as prescribed by the statement in regards to interfund activity, payables, and receivables.

-The Fund Financial Statements include statements for each of the three categories of activities: governmental, proprietary, and fiduciary.
+The Fund Financial Statements include statements for the following category: governmental.

-- The Governmental Funds are prepared using the current financial resources measurement focus and modified accrual basis of accounting. - The Fiduciary Funds are prepared using the economic resources measurement focus and the accrual basis of accounting.
+• The Governmental Funds are prepared using the current financial resources measurement focus and modified accrual basis of accounting.